THC Oil Consistency & CBD Oil Thickness (Viscosity Guide)

 Not all vape hardware is built the same—and choosing the right one based on your oil’s thickness can make a big difference.

 If you're working with thin oils (such as blends with high terpene content or cut with MCT/PG), it's important to use hardware designed to prevent flooding.
-Our Niche and Noah disposables are excellent choices for thinner oils, offering tight seals and smaller intake holes that reduce the risk of leaking or gurgling.
+Our Smart and Deve disposables are excellent choices for thinner oils, offering tight seals and smaller intake holes that reduce the risk of leaking or gurgling.

 If you're using supper thick oils, you'll need hardware with larger intake holes and strong coil saturation.
 In that case, our V22 and Smart models are ideal.
 These are specifically engineered to handle from medium to supper high-viscosity oils without clogging or dry hits.